 Most languages other than English have more than one pronoun of address (ie words for 'you', such as 'tu' and 'vous' in French or 'du' and 'Sie' in German), often referred to as T and V pronouns.
 The choice of address pronoun depends on various contextual factors, such as the number of people addressed, the social relationship between the speaker and the addressee, and the speech situation.

 The way people address each other is crucial to interpersonal communication as it both reflects and influences social relations and hierarchies.
 The study of address systems thus has significance for linguistics and other research into social structures and social change.

 RUMACCC researchers have long been involved in research on terms of address.
-Three major research projects have been located at RUMACCC:
+A number of major research projects have been located at RUMACCC:

 Melbourne Address Pronoun European Typology (MAPET) project

 The MAPET project aims to be the most detailed and inclusive survey and analysis so far of address pronouns across Europe - from Iceland to the Caucasus - focusing not only on identifying the forms used, but also their pragmatic use, historical sources, shared features across areo-genetic space, regional and individual variation and their synchronic grammatical properties.
 It is much larger in scale and greater in detail than any previous survey of address pronouns in Europe with the expectation that it will provide valuable new typological data for address research.